I'm not noticing a smell, is there something wrong with my omega-3?

 Genetic variability⁵

 Different people have variations in certain lipid metabolism enzymes which alter both the rate and type of oxidative metabolites produced.
-Stronger compounds, or faster production could have an influence on noticeable odours.
+Stronger compounds, or faster production could have an influence on noticeable smells.

 In summary

-For most people, the Mighty Kids Vegan Omega-3 supplement has a mild, lemony flavour, with an inoffensive, "marine-like" smell.
-A combination of individual differences, such as dietary antioxidants, skin microbiome, absorption, enzymatic metabolism, and dose taken can all explain why some individuals notice a fishy odour with omega-3 supplementation while others do not.
-Importantly, any such odours noticed are harmless.
+For most people, the Mighty Kids Vegan Omega-3 supplement has a mild, lemony flavour, with an inoffensive, marine-like smell.
+A combination of individual differences, such as dietary antioxidants, skin microbiome, absorption, enzymatic metabolism, and dose taken can all explain why some individuals notice a slight odour with omega-3 supplementation while others do not.
+Importantly, any such smells noticed are harmless.
 Omega-3s are such crucial, beneficial nutrients, supporting growth, development and cognitive function, providing healthy fats that the brain and body needs but can't make on its own.

 For the sciencey people